XanderK555/Housing-Affordability-in-US-Metro-Areas/README.md

 #### Housing Market Data

 The dataset used in this analysis is sourced from Realtor.com and spans from July 2016 to January 2025, with monthly updates.
-It includes key housing market indicators such as mean and median listing prices, total listing counts, and price per square foot, and more, all broken down by metro area.
+It includes key housing market indicators such as median and average listing prices, total listing counts, price per square foot, and medain days on market, all broken down by metro area.
 Click [here](https://www.realtor.com/research/data/) to view the data source.

 #### Population Data